Skip to main content

 Age of the pod to be considered for scaling up nodes.
 It is set to 10 seconds by default.

-Because pods creation may be scatered, it isn’t desirable for Luna to immediately react to pod creation.
-Lowering this delay may result in less efficient packing, while increasing it will delay the creation of the nodes and increase to the mean time to placement of pods.
+Because pod creation may be scattered, it isn’t desirable for Luna to immediately react to pod creation.
+Lowering this delay may result in less efficient packing, while increasing it will delay the creation of the nodes and increase the mean time to placement of pods.

 --set newPodScaleUpDelay=5s